aaytorr/social-paradise-sqli/README.md

-<h1 align="center">🌴 Social Paradise SQLi 🌴</h1>
+<h1 align="center">🌴 Social Paradise Rewritten 🌴</h1>

 <p align="center">
-  A modernized version of the original "Social Paradise" project.
-This repository aims to bring the project up to 2023 standards by introducing several improvements and fixes.
+  Welcome to the rewritten "Social Paradise" project!
+We're breathing new life into this classic, aligning it with the latest standards of 2024 for a more secure and efficient codebase.
 </p>

 ---

 ## 🚀 Key Improvements

-- **🔁 Migration to MySQLi**: Transitioned from the deprecated MySQL extension to the more robust and secure MySQLi.
+- **🔁 MySQLi Migration**: We've moved away from the outdated MySQL extension to the more secure and robust MySQLi.
-- **🔒 Enhanced Security**: Addressed and fixed multiple security vulnerabilities to ensure a safer user experience.
+- **🔒 Enhanced Security**: We've fortified the codebase by patching numerous security loopholes to enhance user safety.
-- **🐞 Bug Fixes**: Squashed numerous bugs that were present in the original codebase.
+- **🐞 Bug Squashing**: We've fixed a plethora of bugs lingering from the original version to ensure a bug-free experiance.
-- **📂 Directory Structure**: Refined and organized directory names for better clarity and maintainability.
+- **📂 Streamlined Directories**: We've reorganized the directory structure for improved clarity and easier maintenance.
-- **🔐 Password Hashing**: Updated the password hashing mechanism to utilize a more secure method.
+- **🔐 Advanced Password Hashing**: We've upgraded our password hashing to a more secure standard.

-## 📊 Progress
+## 📊 Project Progress

-The project is approximately 60% complete.
-While significant progress has been made, there are still areas that require attention and refinement.
+We are about 60% through the makeover.
+Although we've made great strides, there's still tons of work to be done to polish and perfect the project.

-## 📝 Note
+## 📝 Project Status

-🌞 This was a summer project, and I won't be making further updates or changes.
-Feel free to fork and continue the development if you're interested! 🌞
+🌞 This project was undertaken as a summer hobby project, and I'm planning to pause further updates until the summer of 2024.
+In the meantime, feel free to fork this project and extend its features! 🌞

-## 🤝 Contributions
+## 🤝 Get Involved

-Contributions are welcome!
-If you'd like to help improve the project, please create a pull request or open an issue to discuss potential changes or fixes.
+Your contributions are valued!
+If you're keen to help out, please feel free to fork the project, submit a pull request, or start a discussion by opening an issue.

 ## 🙏 Acknowledgments

-This project is based on the original "Social Paradise" source code.
-A big thank you to the original authors and contributors for laying the groundwork.
+A heartfelt thank you to the creators and contributors of the original "Social Paradise" project.
+Your efforts have been the cornerstone of this revitalization.

-## 🛠 How to Setup
+## 🛠 Setup Instructions

-Follow these steps to get "Social Paradise SQLi" up and running:
+Get "Social Paradise Rewritten" up and running by following these steps:

 ### 📋 Prerequisites

-- PHP 8.0 or higher
+- PHP version 8.0 or higher
-- MySQL Database
+- MySQL database setup
-- Necessary dependencies to run PHP and MySQL
+- Required PHP and MySQL dependencies

 ### 🚀 Installation

-1. **Upload Files**: Transfer all the project files to your server.
+1. **File Upload**: Transfer all project files to your server.
-2. **Database Setup**: Access your MySQL database (e.g., using phpMyAdmin) and import the `database.sql` file.
+2. **Database Configuration**: Use a tool like phpMyAdmin to import the `database.sql` file to your MySQL database.
-3. **Configuration**: Navigate to `Global.php` and update the following variables with your database details:
+3. **Settings Adjustment**: Modify the settings in `Global.php` to match your database information:
    - `$host`
    - `$username`
    - `$password`
    - `$database`

-### 📌 Notes
+### 📌 Additional Notes

-- **Maintenance Page**: If you encounter a maintenance page, the password is "speaknow13".
-(A nod to Taylor Swift's album "Speak Now".
-Don't forget to stream "Speak Now (Taylor's Version)"! 🎶)
+- **Maintenance Mode**: If you're greeted by a maintenance page, use "speaknow13" as the password—a little homage to Taylor Swift's "Speak Now" album.
+Remember to check out "Speak Now (Taylor's Version)" too! 🎶
-- **Admin Account**: The default admin account is "Isaac".
-If you're unable to access it, simply create a new account and copy its password hash to the "Isaac" account using phpMyAdmin or your preferred database management tool.
-This is a workaround due to the project's incomplete state, especially regarding the permission system which originally used usernames for certain permissions.
+- **Admin Access**: If you can't log in as "Isaac," set up a new admin account and transfer the password hash to "Isaac" using phpMyAdmin.
+This is a temporary fix until we fully implement the new permission system.